elkorn/elkorn.github.io/_drafts/reading-academic-papers.md

 ---

 Reading research papers and articles oftentimes tends to be quite a daunting task.
-The main difficulties for me present themselves in the areas of understanding the argument of a paper:
+The main difficulties for me present themselves in the areas of understanding the argument of a paper.

 - I cannot seem to grasp the process that has lead to presented conclusions
 - there are parts seemingly missing from the reasoning that appear as crucial for getting the whole picture
 - ...